47degrees/fp-with-arrow-videos/Functor.md

   fa.map { it + 1 }
 ```

-^ The hability to write polymorphic programs working over any data type is the most important bit to learn about typeclasses.
+^ The ability to write polymorphic programs working over any data type is the most important thing to learn about typeclasses.
 ^ Here you have an example: We can write a program in a completely abstract way, working over ANY instance of Functor of F, so the functor behavior will be used to map over the inner value of it.
 ^ Here we're just adding one to that value, and then returning the already mapped value wrapped again into F.